blindsidenetworks/scalelite/docker-README.md

 `docker network create scalelite`

 Create a file `/etc/default/scalelite` with the environment variables to configure the application.
-Reference the [Configuration](README.md#configuration) section for details as needed.
+Reference the [Required Configuration](README.md#required) section for details as needed.
 For most deployments, you will need to include the following variables at a minimum.

 ```
 URL_HOST